Simplicial Convolutional Filters: Introduction

-In addition, the Hodge Laplacian admits a Hodge decomposition, which allows for an intuitive physical interpretation of signals supported on SCs\cite{lim2015hodge,grady2010discrete}.
+In addition, the Hodge Laplacian admits a Hodge decomposition, which allows for an intuitive physical interpretation of signals supported on SCs \cite{lim2015hodge,grady2010discrete}.
 Namely, the Hodge decomposition states that any edge flow can be decomposed into gradient (curl-free), curl (divergence-free) and harmonic components, respectively.
 For instance, a water flow may contain a non-cyclic component which can be seen as the potential difference between water stations, a locally cyclic component with non-zero curl and a harmonic component being flow-conservative \cite{schaub2018flow}.

 Previous works \cite{barbarossa2020, schaub2021} have established a framework to analyze simplicial signals and focused mostly on low-pass filtering applications.
 However, general linear filters for simplicial signals have not been considered in detail.
-In this paper, to enable a flexible simplicial signal filtering, we propose a \emph{simplicial convolutional filter} via the shift-and-sum operation as a matrix polynomial of the Hodge Laplacians.
-It accounts for the lower and upper adjacencies in an SC, e.g., the relationships between edges via a common node and a common filled triangle that they form.
-It allows to filter the three components given by the Hodge decomposition.
+In this paper, we propose a \emph{simplicial convolutional filter} via the shift-and-sum operation as a matrix polynomial of the Hodge Laplacians to enable a flexible simplicial signal filtering.
+Our filter accounts for lower and upper adjacencies in an SC, e.g., the relationships between edges via a common node or a common 2-simplex, and allows to separately filter the three signal components provided by the Hodge decomposition.

 \textbf{Contributions.} Our three main contributions include: